Australian House of Representatives committees: Select committees

 Select committees are appointed as the need arises for a specific purpose, and have a limited life.

+One notable example was the 1963 House of Representatives Select Committee on Grievances of the Yirrkala Aborigines, Arnhem Land Reserve, which was created to address the concerns of the Yolngu people living on Yirrkala mission, after mining leases had been granted to several areas of the Gove Peninsula in Arnhem Land without consulting the people who had lived there for thousands of years.
+The committee was established as a result of the Yirrkala bark petitions being presented to Parliament in August 1963.
+This committee comprised Roger Dean (Chairman); Charles Barnes; Kim Beazley Sr.; Gordon Bryant; Don Chipp; Bert Kelly; and Jock Nelson.

 Joint committees

 Joint committees are established by both Houses of the Australian parliament and include both Members and Senators.
 An example of this is the Joint Standing Committee on Northern Australia, appointed by resolution by the House of Representatives on 4 July 2019 and the Senate on 22 July 2019.
 The Inquiry into the destruction of 46,000-year-old caves at the Juukan Gorge in the Pilbara region of Western Australia was referred to this Committee in June 2020.

-Pay and Benefits
+Pay and benefits

 Members receive no additional pay for their service as ordinary members on committees.
-Committee Chairs and Deputy Chairs receive additional pay depending on the committee on which they serve, which is specified as a percentage of the base pay of an MP and Senator ($225,750 as of October 2023).
-Additional pay for committee chairs is 11-16% of the base pay ($24,832.5-$36,120).
-Deputy Chairs receive 5.5-8% ($12,416.25-$18,060).
+Committee Chairs and Deputy Chairs receive additional pay depending on the committee on which they serve, which is specified as a percentage of the base pay of an MP and Senator ($239,270 as of July 2025).
+Additional pay for committee chairs is up to 16% of the base pay ($38,283.20), depending on the committee.
+Deputy Chairs receive up to an additional 8% ($19,141.60).